clokep/clokep.github.io/content/articles/matrix-push-rules-and-notifications.rst

     The deployment of the push gateway must be paired with the application (the push keys must be paired).
-I.e. if you make your own application (or even your own build of Element iOS / Android) you cannot re-use the deployment at matrix.org and must have your own deployment.
+I.e. if you make your own application (or even your own build of Element iOS / Android) you cannot reuse the deployment at matrix.org and must have your own deployment.